 Botanical Name: Hemerocallis 'Stella De Oro'; Family: Liliaceae (Lily Family)

-Depth: Dig 8 inch x 8 inch hole.
-Make cone shape with soil and spread roots over it.
-Placing crown 1 inch below soil surface (crown is where roots meet).
+Depth: Dig 8 " x 8 " hole.
+Make cone shape with soil and spread roots over it, placing crown 1 inch below soil surface.

 Form: Herbaceous perennial.